Skip to main content

 1 hour, 6 courses

-❓AllerTrain®Lite is not compliant for supervisors in Michigan, Rhode Island, and Massachusetts.
+❓ AllerTrain® Lite is not compliant for supervisors in Michigan.

 State Compliance Requirements

-Managers in these states must take AllerTrain® to meet supervisor certification requirements.
+Managers in this state must take AllerTrain® to meet supervisor certification requirements.
 Taking AllerTrain®Lite will only certify them as an "associate," not a supervisor.

 Can I get an on-site trainer to come and train my team on the AllerTrain®Lite curriculum?